genericmoniker/blog/content/rundebug-as-root-in-pycharm.md

 ### Use the script as your Python interpreter

-In PyCharm, go to Settings &gt; Project Interpreter.
-Click the gear icon by the current Project Interpreter drop-down, and choose "More…".
-Then click the green plus icon to add a new interpreter (Add Local).
+In PyCharm, go to **Settings** > **Project Interpreter**.
+Click the gear icon by the current Project Interpreter drop-down, and choose "Add…".
+Then choose **Existing environment**.
 Browse to python-sudo.sh and select it, and set it as the interpreter for the project.

 Now when you run or debug, the code will run as root.